AMC AMX III: Body

 The handcrafted sheet steel hatchback body is joined to the floor pan to form a self-supporting unibody.
 With a height of 1.10 m, it is very flat, but exceptionally wide at 1.92 m.

 The design of the AMX/3 is described as "dramatic" The most striking design details are the profiled fenders and the pronounced sweep over the rear wheels.
-The AMC designers took the basic idea for this from the Studio GT, a prototype designed by the Italian coachbuilder Neri e Bonacini in 1966 and first shown in 1968.
+The AMC designers took the basic idea from the Studio GT, a prototype designed by the Italian coachbuilder Neri e Bonacini in 1966 and first shown in 1968.
 He also provided the model for the tapered side windows towards the rear.
 The nose of the vehicle is angled.
-The extensions of the front fenders protrude, the central part of the front fairing is pointed like an arrow.
+The extensions of the front fenders protrude, and the central part of the front fairing is pointed like an arrow.
 Inserted into the fenders are flip-up headlights.
 The hood is strongly subdivided: to the left and right of a bar painted in body color, it has openings for the radiators in black.
 On some, but not all, vehicles, there is another transversely oriented air intake opening in front of it.
 It was not included in the original design by the AMC designers.
 Some prototypes had round tail lights from the Fiat 850 at the rear.
-Richard Teague partially replaced them later with narrow, horizontally arranged tail lights, which were adopted from the Pontiac Firebird of the first or second series (AMX/3 No. 5).
+Richard Teague partially replaced them later with narrow, horizontally arranged tail lights, which were adopted from the Pontiac Firebird of the second series (AMX/3 No. 5).
 The large tailgate, which incorporates the engine cover and rear window, is hinged at the rear of the vehicle and is held open by two gas struts.
-A retractable wing was provided at the rear, but this was not realised on any of the prototypes.
+A retractable wing was provided at the rear, but this was not realized on any of the prototypes.
 Diomante installed dummies on some, but not all, of the cars.
 However, at least one vehicle (No. 5) later received a functional rear wing during restoration work.

-During 1969, AMC revised the design of the AMX/3 in some details.
+During 1969, AMC revised the design of the AMX/3 in several areas.
 The rear overhang was slightly extended for technical reasons.
-In addition, the front bonnet in this version is shaped to cover the windscreen wipers located at the lower edge of the windscreen.
-The side windows in the doors are now one-piece, i.e. without front triangular windows.
-Diomante implemented these changes only on cars produced after AMC's withdrawal, and even here not on all of them.
-The changes are only found on the fourth and sixth AMX/3s and the subsequently completed seventh car, but not on the fifth prototype.
+The hood was redesigned to cover the windshield wipers when turned off.
+The side windows in the doors are now one-piece, i.e., without triangular front quarter glass.
+Diomante implemented these changes only on cars produced after AMC's withdrawal but only on some.
+These changes are on the fourth and sixth AMX/3s as well as the subsequently completed seventh car, but not on the fifth prototype.

 Drivetrain

 Engine

-The AMX/3 are powered by AMC eight-cylinder V-engines mounted longitudinally in mid-engine position between the seats and the rear axle.
+The AMX/3 is powered by AMC V8 engines mounted longitudinally in mid-engine position between the seats and the rear axle.